cstylianides96/sepsis-prediction/README.md

 *obs24_pred12_dopepinephnor_b.csv*, *obs24_pred12_stats.csv*, *obs24_pred12_dig.csv*, *obs24_pred12_all.csv*, *obs24_pred12_all_changes*.

-**create_datasets_clean()**: Concatenates features generated in the previous 2 functions and removes duplicates, encodes as binary features coming from device measurements, encodes as binary input events, train-test split.
+**create_datasets_clean()**: Concatenates features generated in the previous 2 functions and removes duplicates, encodes as binary features coming from device measurements*, encodes as binary input events, train-test split.
 Generates *obs24_pred12.csv*, *obs24_pred12_3.csv*, *obs24_pred12_train_3.csv*, *obs24_pred12_test_3.csv*.

+*We assume that any chartevent variable belonging in the 'Impella', 'IABP', 'PiCCO', 'NICOM', 'ECMO', 'Centrimag', 'Cardiovascular (Pacer Data)', 'Dialysis', 'Access Lines - Invasive', 'Hemodynamics', 'Skin - Impairment', 'Treatments', 'Pain / Sedation', or 'Alarms' category with more than 60% missingness across patients came from specialized devices used by the minority of ICU patients.
+Therefore, these variables were Missing Not At Random (MNAR) and were not suitable for imputation.
+We encoded them as binary depending on whether a value exists/the device was used for a patient.
+Any remaining missing chartevent data were imputed using the K-Nearest Neighbour imputation method.

 **data_subjects()**: Records subjects per class and data split.
 Generates *data_subjects.csv*.